bmuschko/ckad-crash-course/exercises/11-deployment-rolling-update/instructions.md

 In this exercise, you will create a Deployment with multiple replicas.
 After inspecting the Deployment, you will update its Pod template.
 Furthermore, you will use the rollout history to roll back to a previous revision.

-> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda labs ["Creating and Manually Scaling a Deployment"](https://learning.oreilly.com/scenarios/ckad-deployments-creating/9781098105235/) and ["Rolling Out a New Revision for a Deployment"](https://learning.oreilly.com/scenarios/ckad-deployments-rolling/9781098105242/).
+> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the O'Reilly interactive labs ["Creating and Manually Scaling a Deployment"](https://learning.oreilly.com/scenarios/ckad-deployments-creating/9781098105235/) and ["Rolling Out a New Revision for a Deployment"](https://learning.oreilly.com/scenarios/ckad-deployments-rolling/9781098105242/).

 1. Create a Deployment named `nginx` with 3 replicas.
 The Pods should use the `nginx:1.23.0` image and the name `nginx`.
 The Deployment uses the label `tier=backend`.
 The Pod template should use the label `app=v1`.
 2. List the Deployment and ensure that the correct number of replicas is running.